 Review the grading guidelines to understand how you can help your student can be successful in the Dysart Unified School District.

 Dysart offers a continuum of special education and related services for students with disabilities who are identified as such and require specially designed instruction to meet their unique learning and needs.

-The Dysart Unified School District offers a variety of Kindergarten through 8th Grade Signature Programs and high school Signature Focuses to meet individual student needs and aspirations.
-Dysart's Signature Programs will provide unique learning experiences for students, create additional opportunities to apply academic learning in a real-world context, and build a shared sense of community and school ownership in each neighborhood.
+Many of our Dysart schools have unique focus areas (i.e. STEM/STEAM, back-to-basics, etc.) in order to meet individual student needs and aspirations.
+These focus areas provide unique learning experiences for students, create additional opportunities to apply academic learning in a real-world context, and build a shared sense of community and school ownership in each neighborhood.